7th County of London Brigade, Royal Field Artillery: Salonika

-Entrainment of the artillery for the embarkation port of Marseilles began on 14 November and was a slow business due to lack of facilities: the drivers needed their wooden trench bridges to get their horses aboard the trains.
+Entrainment of the artillery for the embarkation port of Marseille began on 14 November and was a slow business due to lack of facilities: the drivers needed their wooden trench bridges to get their horses aboard the trains.
 All units were embarked and at sea by 12 December and proceeded to Salonika via Malta.
 The first part of the division to move out was 179th (2/4th London) Brigade, which went by sea to Katerini to prevent any move by the Greek Army against the base at Salonika.
 It was followed a few days later by a cross-country column comprising CCCII Bde, the transport and a Troop of the Lothians and Border Horse.
 Their 'Katerini Trek' was a strenuous six-day march in bad weather, across flooded rivers, but the Salonika–Katerini railway was soon repaired, making supply more straightforward The Greek troops showed no signs of interfering with the Allies' operations, and the brigade group at Katerini marched out on 5 March to join the rest of the division in the Lake Doiran sector in preparation for the Allied Spring offensive.
 Apart from diversionary raids, 60th (2/2nd L) Division took little part in the first part of this operation (8–9 April), most of its batteries being used to reinforce the main attack near Lake Doiran, which required several days' artillery preparation.
 The division did attack during the second phase of the offensive (8/9 May), but it captured its objectives by night attacks without preliminary artillery fire.
 A further advance was made by the division on 15 May, but the rest of the offensive having come to a standstill it was called off on 24 May.
 On 1 June 1917 the division was marched back to Salonika to embark for Egypt.